rajeshn95/kafka-playground-python/docs/ANONYMOUS_CHAT_GUIDE.md

 ## 🎯 Overview

 The Anonymous Chat application is a real-time messaging platform built with Next.js, TypeScript, and shadcn/ui, powered by Apache Kafka for message streaming.
-It demonstrates how to build a modern, scalable chat application using event-driven architecture.
+It demonstrates how to build a modern, scalable chat application using event-driven architecture with WebSocket connections for real-time communication.

 ## 🚀 Features

 ### Core Features

-- **Real-time Messaging**: Instant message delivery using Kafka streams
+- **Real-time Messaging**: Instant message delivery using Kafka streams and WebSocket connections
-- **Anonymous Users**: Chat without revealing your identity
+- **Anonymous Users**: Chat without revealing your identity with auto-generated usernames
 - **Modern UI**: Beautiful interface built with shadcn/ui components
 - **Responsive Design**: Works on desktop, tablet, and mobile
 - **Auto-scroll**: Messages automatically scroll to the latest
-- **User Avatars**: Colorful avatars with user initials
+- **User Avatars**: Colorful avatars with user initials and mood indicators
 - **Message Timestamps**: Real-time message timestamps
 - **Online Users**: Display number of online users
+- **Connection Status**: Real-time connection status indicators

 ### Technical Features